On This Page

 - Clinical nurse specialists

-So, if you want to pay for therapy using Medicare, check with the provider first to confirm that they have not opted out of accepting Medicare and are a participating or non-participating provider.
+So, if you want to pay for therapy using Medicare, check with the provider first to confirm that they have not opted out of accepting Medicare and that they are a participating or non-participating provider.

 What Are Participating and Non-Participating Providers?